nilutpolkashyap/arduino-python-serial-communication/README.md

 # arduino-python-serial-communication
-I am using the pyserial library in python to communicate with the arduino board through serial communication.
+Using the pyserial library in python to communicate with the arduino board through serial communication.

 # ARDUINO - serial_led_blink.ino